-Lawyers That Close Deals
+Lawyers Who Close Deals

-Southern California Startup Seed & Family Round Investments Lawyers
+California Startup Seed & Family Round Investments Lawyers

 Helping Clients Close Funding Opportunities With Relatives & Friends

-Get to Know Your Attorneys
+Get to Know Our Team

-Meet Attorneys
+Meet Our Attorneys

 Can I Raise Money from a Non-Accredited Friend or Relative?

-Raising capital from friends and family members is often the most reliable way startups can get off the ground.
+Raising capital from friends and family members is often the most reliable way California startups can get off the ground.
 That’s because these people have often known you for years, believe in your vision, and trust that you’ll use their investment to work on your company.

 Despite this, few or none of these people may be qualified investors – but that doesn’t mean it’s impossible for them to participate.